playbenny/benny_manual/docs/blockipedia.md

 ### fx.reverb.abl.tides
 - wrapper for the abl.dsp.tides reverb. stereo in stereo out. only available in max 9.

+### fx.thermal.eq
+- Simple EQ.
+Great at the end of an instrument or part.
+You can choose a highpass position and a single area of the spectrum to emphasise.
+The emphasis pushes into the drive in a lovely way.

+- This block is built from a set of modified multi-level impulses taken through a british-made tube preamp/eq I have in my studio, along with the 'bite' control from fx.metal.box.

+- If you're running low on cpu the impulse length control set to 32 uses half as much, but in some cases doesn't quite make the same spectral changes.

 ### fx.varispeed.looper
 - Flexible buffer record/playback device inspired by monome norns' softcut: record and play into and out of the buffer can occur at any rate you like.
 Multiple voices can access the same or different wave buffers.
 All jumps and loops are crossfaded smoothly.
 The buffer it uses is tagged with timestamps and metadata and available (as one of the waves on the waves page) for other blocks to play or write into.
 You can save this wave from there if you fill the buffer with something you like.
 Does an excellent impression of how BBD delays repitch, but is capable of far more - loopers, buffer-fx, repitchers, complex delays, sample-mangling, live resampling, etc